Top of page

 • Respecting diverse tutor and writer identities in the Writing Center

-• Affirming and supporting writers working in and across multiple languages and varieties of English (including Black English)
+• Affirming and supporting writers working in and across multiple languages and varieties of English beyond what is called “standard academic English”

 • Supporting English language learners in ways that acknowledge and draw on their strengths as multilingual authors